 Find More Recipes Like This One:

-Use the Diet Type photo index pages to find more recipes suitable for a specific eating plan.
-You can also Follow Kalyn’s Kitchen on Pinterest to see all the good recipes I’m sharing there.
+Use Zucchini Recipes or Side Dishes to find more recipes like this one.Use the Diet Type Index to find more recipes suitable for a specific eating plan.
+You might also like to follow Kalyn’s Kitchen on Pinterest, on Facebook, on Instagram, or on YouTube to see all the good recipes I’m sharing there.

 This recipe was first posted in 2008.
 It was updated with better photos and a recommendation for basil pesto in 2017 and was last updated with more information in 2022.

 32 Comments on “Summer Squash with Pesto and Parmesan”